-□ No car parking for residents in the village Restrictions on resident's car parking include: N/A 4.2 to northing in the 4.2 Is parking in the village available for visitors? ⊠ Yes □ No If yes, parking restrictions include: Visitors must only park in designated parking bays or as otherwise designated by scheme operator.
-Part 5 - Planning and de evelopment 5.1 Is construction or Year village construction started: 2004 development of the ☐ Fully developed / completed village complete? ☑ Partially developed / completed ☐ Construction yet to commence Note from the scheme operator: It is proposed that the following work will carried out to the village in the future, which may constitute 'redevelopment' for the purposes of section 113C of the Retirement Villages Act 1999 (the Act): Please refer to note in Item 5.2 below.
-5.2 Construction, development applications and development approvals Provide detail of any construction, development or redevelopment relating to the retirement village land, including details of any related development approval or development applications in accordance with the Planning Act 2016 Provide details and timeframe of development or proposed development, including the final number and types of units and facilities Council approval has been received (DA/3590/2002/VCHG/1) for the addition of eight building structures containing thirty-two two-bedroom units and three separate covered parking garages to the Retirement Village.
-No timeframe for this development has been set.
-Additionally, council approval has been received (DA/23612/2000/VCHG/1) to construct a carport facilitating the delivery of three additional resident car parking spaces on site.
-Construction set to take nine weeks with no start date confirmed as yet.
-This DA also approves the construction of two additional visitor parking spaces at the rear of the village.
+□ No car parking for residents in the village 101 11 14 Restrictions on resident's car parking include: N/A 4.2 Is parking in the village available for visitors? ⊠ Yes □ No If yes, parking restrictions include: Visitors must only park in designated parking bays or as otherwise designated by scheme operator.
+Part 5 - Planning and de evelopment 5.1 Is construction or Year village construction started: 2004 development of the ☐ Fully developed / completed village complete? ☑ Partially developed / completed ☐ Construction yet to commence Note from the scheme operator: It is proposed that the following work will carried out to the village in the future, which may constitute 'redevelopment' for the purposes of section 113C of the Retirement Villages Act 1999 (the Act): 5.2 Construction, Please refer to note in Item 5.2 below.
+The scheme operator has been granted two development approvals development applications and development approvals Provide details and timeframe of development or proposed development, including the final number and types of units and facilities from Moreton Bay Regional Council: DA/31102/2015/V2L - Material Change of Use - Development Permit for Retirement Village (20 units).
+Approved 17 March 2015 for 20 homes across 4 buildings.
+DA/31300/2016/V2L - Material Change of Use - Development Permit for Retirement Village (61 units).
+Approved 20 March 2016 for 61 homes across 13 buildings.
+As at the date this document was prepared, timeframes for building works associated with these approvals is unknown.
+Additionally, the scheme operator has been granted approval for an amendment to DA 23612/2000/VCHG/1 which includes three additional resident carparking spaces with carports and two additional visitor parking spaces on site.
+Works associated with the three additional resident carparking spaces with carports and two additional visitor parking spaces are scheduled for completion by July 1st, 2024.
 5.3 Redevelopment plan under the Retirement Villages Act 1999 Is there an approved redevelopment plan for the village under the Retirement Villages Act? ☐ Yes ☒ No The Retirement Villages Act may require a written redevelopment plan for certain types of redevelopment of the village and this is different to a development approval.
 A redevelopment plan must be approved by the residents of the village(by a special resolution at a residents meeting) or by the Department of Housing and Public Works.
-Part 6 - Facilities onsite Note: see notice at end of document regarding inspection of the development approval documents
+Note: see notice at end of document regarding inspection of the development approval documents